nicojourdain/NEMO_PARAMS_SIMU/Merino_2017/README.md

 * See ocean and sea-ice model parameters in files: CPP.keys, namelist.ORCA025.L75-GNM029, and namelist\_ice.

-* Output and forcing files available on request to <mailto:nicolas.jourdain@univ-grenoble-alpes.fr>
+* Output and forcing files available on request to <nicolas.jourdain@univ-grenoble-alpes.fr>